 - At these visits, the pediatric primary care provider gives each child a new, developmentally-appropriate children's book to keep.

 - In the waiting room, displays, information, and books create a literacy-rich environment that families experience whenever they visit the doctor.

-“We are thrilled to have PHMG-Pediatrics start the program,” said Jill Sells, MD, executive director of Reach Out and Read Washington State.
+“We are thrilled to have PHMG-Pediatrics participate in the program,” said Jill Sells, MD, executive director of Reach Out and Read Washington State.

-“This pediatric practice cares for a large percentage of children in the Bellingham area.
-It is wonderful that families with young children will now receive a new book and advice on reading together, as research clearly shows that one of the most important things that parents can do to prepare their children to succeed in school is to read aloud to them when they are young.
+“This pediatric practice cares for a large percentage of children throughout Whatcom county.
+It is wonderful that families with young children receive a new book and advice on reading together, as research clearly shows that one of the most important things that parents can do to prepare their children to succeed in school is to read aloud to them when they are young.

 “Thanks to PeaceHealth participating in Reach Out and Read, more children will be ready for kindergarten, and on the path toward achieving their dreams.”

 Reach Out and Read is a proven program that delivers results, demonstrated by 15 independent, published research studies.
 During the preschool years, children served by Reach Out and Read have improved language and vocabulary skills over their non-Reach Out and Read peers.
 These foundational language skills help children be ready for kindergarten, and on a path toward success in school and life.